 The “Null” setting would reverse the signal of one channel and feed it back into both channels.
 The AR Model R measures 17-1/4″ W x 6″ H x 1.

 While the Model R’s are very nice looking receivers they do have a reputation for being problematic.
 Early versions had issues with the bias pots overheating and causing the output transistors to fry.
 AR made some modifications to later versions to remedy the problem.
 Still, if you’re looking to buy one be aware that if it hasn’t already been fully serviced it most likely will need to be.

 The Acoustic Research Model R receivers bring pretty high dollars on the auction market.
-I'm not exactly sure why but I've seen parts units sell for over $300.00.
-Fully functional units in great condition can sell for $800.00 and up.
 So, obviously there is demand for these receivers even though their performance may not be up to par with other high end equipment.
-They do make a nice looking pairing with AR speakers and an AR turntable I suppose.
+They do make a nice looking pair with AR speakers and an AR turntable.